EliasCottingham/NetSecProj/README.md

 Project structure:

 Server-side:
 	The server side is divided into 5 files with 3 main code files, one error function, and one header file.
 At a high level, server_handler.c contains code to set up a listening port on the machine and to wait for connections, passing them to the ids in a function call and handling sequential connections if need be.
 It also handles input checking and parsing of the ids_signatures file.
 The ids.c file contains functions relating to the operation of the ids.
 That is it contains a primary ids function that handles receiving and sending to the client.
 This during the receiving and sending portions of this function the function scan data is called on successive blocks of input.
 ScanData pattern matches the block with the ids signatures.
 After read completes whatever wasn't dropped and logged by the ids is placed in a buffer and passed to the ftp part of the application.
 The ftp.c file contains this part.
-While transfer between the two occurs via a function call passing a complete message buffer (less dropped packets) the ids itself checks data in increments of CHUNK which is defined in the header file (used to aproximate the MTU of a regular network in accordance with piazza post cid=53).
+While transfer between the two occurs via a function call passing a complete message buffer (less dropped packets) the ids itself checks data in increments of CHUNK which is defined in the header file (used to approximate the MTU of a regular network in accordance with piazza post cid=53).
 The ftp.c file itself contains a primary.
 The primary function contains the logic to choose which command was sent.

 Client to FTP server message structure:
-	Network-format 32 bit integer representing total size followed by a char containing 'G', 'P', 'L', or 'E' followed by a space character representing get, put, ls, and exit commands respecively.
+	Network-format 32 bit integer representing total size followed by a char containing 'G', 'P', 'L', or 'E' followed by a space character representing get, put, ls, and exit commands respectively.
 This is followed immediately by the content of the message.
 For a get command the content is the filename.
 For a put command the content is a string representing the file name (must be in string format) followed immediately by the content of the file.
 For ls and exit there is no more content after the command.

 FTP server to client message structure:
 	Network-format 32 bit integer representing total size followed by byte string containing content of the response.
 For a get this is either the file content or a message reading "Couldn't open the file".
 For a put this is a response either confirming writing the file or reporting failure to write file.
 For ls it is the content of the ls command executed by the server.
 There is no response for an exit. utils.h
 	typedef struct transport:
 		This struct contains a size and message and is used for containing data byte strings that do not have a defined end marker.
-Input and output handling have to be able to accomodate arbitrary byte strings so a constant end marker is unfeasable.
+Input and output handling have to be able to accommodate arbitrary byte strings so a constant end marker is unfeasible.
 Additionally when parsing the names and patterns for the ids we have to again be able to handle arbitrary byte strings.
 	ErrorOut: Function to print and exit on error.
 	FTPExecute: Primary function of FTP server (ftp.c).
 	IDSHandler: Primary function of IDS (ids.c).